Accenture/mercury/guides/CHAPTER-2.md

 of worker instances.

-To rapidly release kernel thread resources, you can write "asynchronous" code. i.e. for event-driven programming, you can use send event to another function asynchronously, and you can create a callback function to listen to responses.
+To rapidly release kernel thread resources, you can write "asynchronous" code. i.e. for event-driven programming, you can send event to another function asynchronously, and you can create a callback function to listen to responses.

 For RPC call, you can use the `asyncRequest` method to write asynchronous RPC calls.
 However, coding for asynchronous